 Although floral motifs are still at the forefront of interior trends and vintage, industrial and retro options taking centre stage, we are gradually seeing more anatomical elements coming into the world of interiors and furthermore we’re being inspired by annual garden shows such as the Chelsea Flower Show which is feeding our desire for more unusual flowers and plants in the home.
-This Botanical interior trend gives off a more trendier vibe than floral, it embraces nature and the organic structure as oppose to the usual pretty petals and posies pattern we see in the more floral trends.
+This Botanical interior trend gives off a more trendier vibe, it embraces nature and the organic structure as oppose to the usual pretty petals and posies pattern we see in the more floral trends.
 We’re seeing a lot more insect and bird prints, a wilder element to interior.
 Floral prints can sometimes be restricting when it comes to the home, whilst beautiful and pretty they can sometimes be seen as chintzy, frilly and overly feminine, a look that can be sometimes too overpowering for our homes in particular smaller homes.
 Botanical motifs and patterns in a palette of deep greens and tropical prints give a more masculine feel and can sit comfortably in more contemporary interiors such as industrial and retro homes.

 Wicker, rattan and bamboo add a tropical element to the room